About POP-I

 3: Usual hospital care + Iron by IV infusion + an ESA injection.

 We will measure the number of days a patient spends back at home in the first 30 days after they have agreed to take part.
 We will also measure quality of life, patient safety, and the cost associated with treatments.
+There will also be another follow-up at 120 days.

 If any treatment option demonstrates benefit, we anticipate rapid adoption across the NHS, providing direct quality fof life improvements in older people (and indirectly potentially to their families and/or carers) following emergency surgery.

-Who is organising and funding this study?
+Who is sponsoring and funding this study?

 The funding for the trial is provided by the NIHR HTA.